This post may contain affiliate links so I earn a commission.

-The trap activates when the animal moves the trigger either by eating the bait or walking through the trap and moving the trigger.
+The trap activates when the animal moves the trigger either by eating the bait or walking or swimming through the trap and moving the trigger.

 The size of the trap you should use depends on the type of furbearer you are targeting.
 Here's a few trap suggestions:

 110 (5 x 5 inches) - Muskrat and Mink

 220 (7 x 7 inches) - Raccoon and Opossum